syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio-Code/convert-project.md

+---
+layout: post
+title: Project Conversion | Blazor | Syncfusion
-# Converting Blazor application to Syncfusion Blazor application
+description: Project Conversion is a add-in that converts Blazor application into a Syncfusion Blazor application by adding required Syncfusion components
+platform: extension
+control: Syncfusion Extensions
+documentation: ug
+---

+# Convert project

 The Syncfusion Blazor conversion is an add-in for Visual Studio Code that converts an existing Blazor application into a Syncfusion Blazor Web Application by adding the required NuGet packages and themes.